BSO

 Since then someone has painted something more politically correct over it.

-Filmed entirely at the Forbes Library in Amherst.
+Filmed entirely at the Jones Library in Amherst.

 Sunrise on Springfield's Porter Lake by Burt Freedman.